Hijack the Seas: Tsunami

 I glanced around.
 I’d say they’d succeeded.
 “So how do we contact them?”

 “We don’t.
-If they’re here, they have to know that we are, too.
+If they’re here, they must know we are, too.
 That portal simply couldn’t have been missed.
 It even brought a god running from miles away.
 But they haven’t surfaced.”

-“Maybe they don’t know who we are,” I said, getting excited.
+“Maybe they don’t know who we are,” I said excitedly.
 “Faerie was supposed to be barren, too, and now it’s just exploded.
 They must have felt that; their magic is based on that of the fey—”

 “Yes, and the death of a planet is not likely to have reassured them!”

-“But there has to be a way to let them know we’re not just refugees, that we’re not a threat, that we can help them—”
+“But there has to be a way to let them know we’re not just refugees, that we’re not a threat, that we can help—”

 “Help?”
-The word slithered through the cold desert air like the hiss of a giant snake.
+The word slithered suddenly through the cold desert air, like the hiss of a giant snake.
 “What does the heir to Artemis know of help?”

 And suddenly, we were falling.